uttamkumar7291/Oops_with_java/README.md

 <br>
 It's me uttam kumar
 <br>
-I am a beginner in programming and I am trying to solve a problem using the C language.
+I am a computer Science Engineer and I am trying to solve a problem using the java language using Oops concepts .
 <br>
 Thanks for visit my repo.